-Consult with your local attorney regarding both House Bill 87 (HB 87) and House Bill 2 (HB 2) prior to undertaking a Community Development Block Grant (CDBG) project.
-Because HB 87 and HB 2 are state laws, they apply to local governments whether or not a CDBG project is being undertaken.
+Consult with your local attorney and the applicable Georgia Municipal Association (GMA) or Association of County Commissioners of Georgia (ACCG) web pages regarding the passage of Immigration Reform legislation enacted by Georgia's General Assembly prior to undertaking a Community Development Block Grant (CDBG) project.
+Because these are state laws, they apply to local governments whether or not a CDBG project is being undertaken.
 As such, the laws have broad applicability to local government undertakings and reviewing these laws with your attorney is an appropriate first step in order to ensure compliance.
-Please note also that this information is current through the end of 2011 and does not include any additional requirements enacted by the Georgia General Assembly in 2012.
-Information on changes to the law in 2012 will be provided as it becomes available.